plotly/plotly.py/contributing.md

 ### Running Tests with `pytest`

-Since our tests cover *all* the functionality, to prevent tons of errors from showing up and having to parse through a messy output, you'll need to install `requires-dev.txt` as explained above.
+Since our tests cover *all* the functionality, to prevent tons of errors from showing up and having to parse through a messy output, you'll need to install `requires-optional.txt` as explained above.

 After you've done that, go ahead and run the test suite!